 How does preventing stormwater pollution benefit me?

 When our water is polluted, we all pay in one way or another.
-Sediment and pollution laden water takes more money to treat before it can be used for drinking water.
+Sediment and pollution-laden water takes more money to treat before it can be used for drinking water.
 Tourism and recreation businesses suffer while swimming, fishing and boating in certain areas are placed in jeopardy.
 Shellfish become more expensive and harder to harvest when shellfish beds close.
-As we all play a part in creating the pollution in stormwater runoff, we all have a role in cleaning it up and then keeping it clean.
+As we all play a part in creating the pollution in stormwater run-off, we all have a role in cleaning it up and then keeping it clean.

 How else can I help reduce stormwater pollution?